karthik19967829/StreamSpeechLM/README.md

 Next steps:
 1. Embed audio tokens 8 to Embeddings concatenated and projected to a single dimension (de-risked)
 2. Project both ASR embedding and audio token embedding to same dimension (de-risked)
 3. Length regulation / combining both Embed tokens and ASR embedings to create cross embedding correctly is the key (try to find reference for length regulation / cross embedding)

+June 16th
+1. Length interpolation based on linear component of this https://pytorch.org/docs/stable/generated/torch.nn.functional.interpolate.html added to ASR upsample and align to shape of audio discrete tokens
+2. Added setup.sh to make setup easier

+Next steps:
+1. Embed audio tokens 8 to Embeddings concatenated and projected to a single dimension (de-risked)
+2. Project both ASR embedding and audio token embedding to same dimension (de-risked)